dexterbt1/MooseX-DataMapper/README.markdown

 Notes
 -----

 Why yet another ORM?
 This project stemmed from getting tired of all my duplicated mapping code when I try to marry Moose and DBIx::DataModel.
 Moose metaclass programming is indeed very powerful, that with it, I simply tried to hack away this code in my few days of vacation time.
-This will certainly be useful me and I hope others will find it useful as well.
+This will certainly be useful to me and I hope others will find it useful as well.

 This project aims to be a clean and practical object-relational persistence solution.
 It is by no means the single solution for every ORM problem, nor replaces mature and feature-rich ORMs (like DBIx::Class).
 What it offers is a simple declarative layer for persisting/querying your mapped Moose objects.
 I acknowledge that we are standing on the shoulders of giants.